Northwest Region (Cameroon): Politics

+Special status

+As part of the Major National Dialogue, the region was given a "special status" in December 2019, granting additional rights and responsibilities in relation to economic, health, social, educational, sports and cultural development.
+Under the special status the region has a bicameral Regional Assembly, made up of a 20-member House of Chiefs composed of traditional leaders and a 70-member House of Divisional Representatives nominated by municipal councils.
+The Regional Assembly appoints a Regional Executive Council.
+Additional powers over health and education were also granted to municipalities.

+Regional Executive Council

+The Regional Executive Council is led by the President of the Regional Assembly and includes a vice president, three commissioners, two secretaries and a questor.

 Population

 The Northwest Region has many ethnic groups, including immigrants from other regions and countries.
 Nigeria is well represented, as it borders the region to both the north and the northwest.
 The native population comprises a variety of ethnic and linguistic groups.
 The main ethnic groups are of Tikar origin: Tikari, Widikum, Fulani, and Moghamo.
 The most widely spoken languages in the province include Mungaka, Limbum, Yamba, spoken by the Yamba people also of the Donga Mantung Division; Bafmen, Oku, Lamnso, Ngemba, Pidgin English, Balikumbat, Papiakum, Moghamo, and Nkom.
 During the colonial period, administrative boundaries were created which cut across ethnic groups and cultures.
 As a result, parts of some ethnic groups now lie in different divisions and provinces, which is believed to have led to several land conflicts.

 In the provinces, the social organization recognizes a chief as its head, also called the Fon.
 The Fons, who in their tribal area may be more influential than the official administrative authorities, are considered the living representative of the tribal ancestors.